molefrog/wouter/README.md

 ### How do I make a link active for the current route?

-There are cases when you need to highlight an active link, for example in the navigation bar.
-While this functionality isn't provided out-of-the-box, you can easily write your own `<Link />` wrapper and detect if the path is active by using `useRoute` hook.
+There are cases when you need to highlight an active link, for example, in the navigation bar.
+While this functionality isn't provided out-of-the-box, you can easily write your own `<Link />` wrapper and detect if the path is active by using the `useRoute` hook.
 The `useRoute(pattern)` hook returns a pair of `[match, params]`, where `match` is a boolean value that tells if the pattern matches current location:

 ```js
 const [isActive] = useRoute(props.href);